-1. t. career of wenting 1.
-No way to make a living a. fewer s fewer jobs for people who kaven t already made it in one onea or another. made it in one area or another. b. media jobs call for one to live in New york or los Angeles.
-Neither is a place to raise children of to live normally. c. some people interested in "thow riters life," rather than in writing itself.
+career of wonting 1.
+No way to make a living a. fewer stewer jobs for people who kaves I already mode it in one area or another. b. media jobs call for one to live in New york or los Angeles.
+Neither is a place to saile children of to live normally.
+C. Some people interested in "thewriters life," rather than in writing thelf.
 Very little glamor.
-Much hard work, very long hours, to constant frustration - if you care about the Kind of stones you want to do.
-The The store the air, how 1.
-Describe how a TV show is puton the air, how structused, how if becomes a success.
-Allacurea, now if versions to the tart a. copy-cat procedures.
-Hunter failing, soit starts copying Mianie vice which is successful.
-6. Neisson ratings as dominant over judgement C setwork as determinent true show on CBS likely to C. Network as determinant, my show on CBS likely to have + 3 shore point over NBC.
-This changes in cycles, but slowly. cycles, but alowly.
-3. Describes the making of a film, especially what 3.
-Describe the making of a film, especially what determines whether of a film will be made or not. a. requirement of a film script. a. requirements of a film script. b. position of the whiter in film vis-ovis TV.
-1 authorities 4. pablishing. of wand media.
-Books published to sell large of visual ruedia.
-Books published to sell large numbers.
-Quality of no account at all.
-B. Cost constraints.
-Resely Soo page books unless by C. Postestore chain buyers now oble in round THE A LUMB IN COMMING WHAT TOURS WE WAS What books wont.
-Displays in windows, ele.
-D. General decline of audience for novels t serious fixtion on account of TV, etc. 1 11, 210.
+Much hard work, very long hours, 5 constant frustration - if you case about the kind of stonis you want to do.
+2. Describe how a TV show is puton the air, how structured, how if becomes a success. a. copy-cat procedures.
+Hunter failing, to it starts copying Mianie Vice which is successful. b.
+Neilson ratings as dominant over fulgement -C. Network as determinant, my show on CBS likely to have + 3 shore point over NBC.
+This changes in cycles, but slowly.
+3. Describes the making of a film, especially what determines whether of a film will be made or not. a. require meats of a film script. b. position of the whiter in film vis-avis TV.
+4. pablishing. a. has become nothing more than another arm of visual media.
+Books publiced to all large numbers, Cant Quality of no account at all.
+B. Cost coustraints.
+Rasely Soo page tooks unless by pot-boiles writers.
+C. Bookstore chain buyers nour oble in some measure to control what books well sel, what books wont.
+Displays in windows, etc. D. General decline of audience for novels 5 serious fiction or account of TV. etc.

-E. Vanity present university presses now considered as a first line for serious writers of poetry, short stones, novels.

-i. especially true for works strongly concerned

-II.
-Quality mart be high, because university presses access tomed to people who know what they re writing test treated today as one's own private commitment, as a thuis one has to do because it is a good thing to do, as an offering to the love of humanity of the glory of cod.
+E. Vanity presses university presses now considered as a first line for rerious writers of poetry, short stones, novels. i. especially true for works strongly concerned with a given locale or area Quality must be high, because university presses 11. accus tomed to people who know what they re dorng.
+Mintion \$ Sr. Dorother That books on the Daughters of the Cross in shseveprot, pablished by LSU.
+Writing best treated today as one is own private commitment, as a thing one has to do because it is a good thing to do, as an offering to the love of humanity o the glong of God.
+If anyour has anything serious to say, writing & hould under no circuinstances be undertaken as a way to make a living.
+Be a corpenter of a lawyer, a doctor of a teacher.

-Mention \$5 Sr. Dorother & Les books on the .
-Daughters of the Cross in Sheeve prot, pablished by LSU.

-If anyone has anything serious to say, writing & hould under no circumstances be undertaken as a way to make a living.
-Be a corpenter of a lawyer, a doctor or a teacher.
 Do something you like to do which leaves you time for the writing.
-I always thought running a fishing-camp would be a great way to make a living.
-When Faulknes was as ked what job would be best for a writer, he said he thought the ideal job would be to be the laudlord of a bordello.
-You'd hove all your time free, is everything you'd need close at houd.
+I always thought ranning a fishing-camp would be a great way to make a living.
+When Fauthener was asked what job would be best for a writer, he said he thraght the ideal job would be to be the landlord of a bordello. you'd have all your time face, 5 everything yourd need close at houd.